nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 2. `add n/Mastercard r/Software Engineer s/New d/2023-03-01`

    **Expected**: A new internship entry is successfully added.
-The new internship entry will have company name `Mastercard`, role `Software Engineer`, status `New` and deadline of application `2023-03-01`.
+The new internship entry will have company name `Mastercard`, role `Software Engineer`, status `New`, deadline of application `2023-03-01`.
 The View Panel displays the information for this new internship entry, where the comment is shown as `NA`.
 A success message is displayed in the Result Display.

 3. `add n/Visa s/New d/2023-03-01`